andrebocchini/sccm-powershell-automation-module/README.md

 * Remove-SCCMComputerVariable
 * Invoke-SCCMClientAction
 * Invoke-SCCMClientSchedule
 * Get-SCCMClientSoftwareDistributionHistory
 * Get-SCCMClientAdvertisementScheduleId
 * Get-SCCMClientAssignedSite
 * Set-SCCMClientAssignedSite
 * Get-SCCMClientCacheSize
 * Set-SCCMClientCacheSize
-* Convert-SCCMDate
 * New-SCCMPackage
 * Remove-SCCMPackage
 * Get-SCCMPackage
 * New-SCCMProgram
 * Remove-SCCMProgram
 * Get-SCCMProgram
 * Add-SCCMPackageToDistributionPoint
 * Remove-SCCMPackageFromDistributionPoint
 * Get-SCCMDistributionPoints
+* Convert-SCCMDateToDate
+* Convert-DateToSCCMDate

 This code has only been tested with SCCM 2007.
 Please conduct your own independent testing before trusting this code in a production environment.